-Additionally, the platform's need to source substantial quantities of local-currency liquidity and place such liquidity in high-quality, short-term assets may constrain its operations to relatively advanced EMDEs that have already achieved a sufficient level of financial development.
+Additionally, the platform's need to source substantial quantities of local-currency liquidity and place such liquidity in high-quality, short-term assets may constrain its operations in EMDEs with less developed financial sectors.
 This is not a significant flaw in the proposal given the large climate finance needs in countries that could host the Delta platform but it does highlight the need for currency risk solutions for less-developed markets as well.
-Finally, if the platform absorbs large quantities of local-currency liquidity in the markets where it operates, it may end up in competition with domestic public borrowing, potentially driving up costs for the local government.38
+Finally, if the platform absorbs large quantities of local-currency liquidity in the markets where it operates, it may end up in competition with domestic public borrowing, potentially driving up costs for the local government-although this concern may not apply in markets with excess liquidity and an inadequate supply of investable assets.38